ArctosDB/documentation-wiki/_how_to/How-to-Get-the-Most-from-Arctos-Github-Editing.markdown

 date: 2018-05-07, 2023-07-26
 ---

+# How To Github - Edit the Arctos Handbook

-# Why Use GitHub for Arctos?
+## Why Use GitHub for the Arctos Handbook?

 We've covered that [before](/documentation/github.html).
 Here, we've assumed you have a Github account, have already edited and written documentation in markdown, understand how the Handbook is configured (at least how to contribute without breaking the website!) and now want a little more control and tools at your disposal.
 We're also assuming you are not a programmer, so nothing complicated, but rather tools so you can edit quickly! _Ready for the next level?_